Intermittent time series forecasting: local vs global models: Abstract

 \section{Abstract}

-{ Intermittent time series, characterised by the presence of a significant amount of zeros, constitute a large percentage of inventory items in supply chain.
-Probabilistic forecasts are needed to plan the inventory levels; the predictive distribution should cover non-negative values, have a mass in zero and a long upper tail.
-Intermittent time series are commonly forecast using local models, which are trained individually on each time series.
-In the last years global models, which are trained on a large collection of time series, have become popular for time series forecasting.
-Global models are often based on neural networks.
-However, they have not yet been exhaustively tested on intermittent time series.
+Forecasting intermittent time series, which contain zeros, is a crucial challenge in supply chains as inventory policies require probabilistic forecasts to establish safety levels.
+Intermittent time series are commonly forecast using local models, trained individually on each time series.
+In the last years global models, trained on a large collection of time series, have become popular for time series forecasting.
+Global models are often based on neural networks or gradient boosted trees.

-We carry out the first study comparing state-of-the-art local (iETS, TweedieGP) and global models (D-Linear, DeepAR, Transformers) on intermittent time series.
-For neural networks models we consider three different distribution heads suitable for intermittent time series: negative binomial, hurdle-shifted negative binomial and Tweedie.
-We use, for the first time, the last two distribution heads with neural networks.
+We carry out the first study comparing state-of-the-art probabilistic local and global models on intermittent time series.
+For global models we consider three different distribution heads suitable for intermittent time series: negative binomial, hurdle-shifted negative binomial and Tweedie.
+To the best of our knowledge, this is the first use of the latter two with neural networks.

-We perform experiments on five large datasets comprising more than 40'000 real-world time series.
-Among neural networks D-Linear provides best accuracy; it also consistently outperforms the local models.
-Moreover, it has also low computational requirements.
-Transformers-based architectures are instead much more computationally demanding and less accurate.
-Among the distribution heads, the Tweedie provides the best estimates of the highest quantiles, while the negative binomial offers overall the best performance.}
+We perform experiments on five datasets comprising overall more than 40'000 real-world time series.
+Among global models, TiDE, a simple neural network architecture, achieves the best accuracy; it also consistently outperforms local models and has lower computational requirements.
+Large global models are instead much more computationally demanding and less accurate.
+Among the distribution heads, the Tweedie provides the best estimates of the highest quantiles.